makusan8/kubernetes/README.md

 ```

-And now finally our k8s,
+And now for our k8s,

 There are mainly kubectl, kubelet, kubeadm :